veganaut/veganaut/README.md

 The starting script does the following:

-* Start MongoDB if it isn't already started
 * Run `gulp dev` which creates the index.html file from index.ejs and compiles the less files
     * Note that at the moment there is no gulp watch task, so if you change index.ejs or any of the less files, you have to run `./node_modules/.bin/gulp dev` manually.
 If you use PHP/WebStorm,